-Freemasons New Zealand is proud to announce a $600,000 dollar contribution to the Malaghan Institute of Medical Research.
+Freemasons New Zealand is proud to announce a further $600,000 dollar contribution to the Malaghan Institute of Medical Research over three years, in addition to the $600,000 already provided previously, making a total of $1.2 million over five years.
 The donation will help Malaghan carry out clinical trials on CAR T-cell therapy, a means of treating several types of blood cancer.

 CAR T-cell therapy is a form of treatment that involves taking blood from the patient’s body and reprogramming specific cells to recognise cancer.
 The process itself takes about 21 days to complete and ends with the treated blood being injected back into the patient.